kylecorry31/Trail-Sense/app/src/main/res/raw/weather.md

 ## Estimating the temperature

-Trail Sense uses your phone's built in thermometer to get temperature (see the guide on how to calibrate your thermometer).
-You can also use Trail Sense to estimate the temperature at a different elevation.
-Do this by open the thermometer tool and clicking the elevation icon in the upper right.
-You can autofill your current elevation and temperature, or enter them all manually.
-The destination elevation field is the elevation where you want to estimate the temperature while the base elevation/temperature is at your current location (or location of the temperature reading).
-Once all three fields are entered, the estimated temperature at the destination will display.
+Trail Sense uses historical data from the past 60 years to estimate the temperature for your location and time of year.
+It can also be used to estimate the temperature at a different elevation.
+You can do this by opening the Temperature Estimation tool.
+Start by entering your current (base) elevation and temperature, either by manually entering them or using the Autofill button.
+Next, enter the destination elevation (ex. the top of a mountain) to see what the temperature will be at that elevation.
+Please note, that this is just an estimation and the actual temperature my vary based on current weather conditions.

 ## Use common sense